 - help them to stay on track and engaged academically, including keeping communication channels open with the school regarding their progress and seeking extra support or tutoring if needed,

-- help them to develop helpful coping strategies, including socialising, exercise, eating healthily, engaging in hobbies, mindfulness, journalling, planning or goal setting, and
+- help them to develop helpful coping strategies, including socializing exercise, eating healthily, engaging in hobbies, mindfulness, journaling, planning or goal setting, and

 The last thing to consider when determining if divorce is the right option for you is your gender.
-Women are more likely to do well if they remain single following divorce, especially if they are working and have strong social connections through friends, family and social organisations.
-This is less likely to be the case for men, and longitudinal research has shown that single men tend to die younger than married men, due to their greater risk of social isolation, reduced emotional support and increased drug and alcohol abuse.
+Women are more likely to do well if they remain single following divorce, primarily if they are working and have strong social connections with friends, family, and social organisations.
+This is less likely to be the case for men, and longitudinal research has shown that single men tended to die younger than married men, due to their higher risk of social isolation, reduced emotional support and increased drug and alcohol abuse.
 They may also be less likely to seek help if they are sick, or have someone around to call an ambulance if there is a medical emergency.
-For this reason, males also tend to remarry much quicker than females, and the longer they remain in their subsequent marriage the better their health prospects become (Friedman & Martin, 2011).
+For this reason, males also tend to remarry much quicker than females, and the longer they remain in their subsequent marriage, the better their health prospects become (Friedman & Martin, 2011).

 Essentially, a happy, warm and loving marriage is very positive for the long-term health and happiness of the whole family, especially males.
 An unhappy or abusive relationship tends to offer none of these positive benefits, and women who are happily single are generally better off than women in an unhappy marriage.